Mezaak/Softito-Hotel-MVC/README.md

 ## About The Project

-Hotel project, users can register login, book a room, admins can add new rooms, edit rooms.
+A Hotel website project.
+We can make crud operations in this project <br> for example users can register login, book a room, admins can add new rooms, edit rooms.

 ## Project Images